CodeLifter-sys/rapidclip-generator/README.md

 ## **Implemented Features**

-- **Automatic Content Creation**: Personalized script generation based on the provided theme.
+- **Automatic Content Creation**: Personalized script generation based on the provided topic.
 - **Audio Narration**: Transformation of the script into high-quality narration, with support for both ElevenLabs and OpenAI TTS.
-- **Audio Reprocessing**: Processing of audio files that exceed a specified duration to ensure compatibility with platform restrictions.
+- **Audio Reprocessing**: Reprocessing of audio that exceeds a specified duration, ensuring compatibility with platform restrictions.
 - **Subtitle Generation**: Creation of subtitles with improved alignment and segmentation:
   - Tokenization of the full transcribed text while preserving punctuation.
-  - Alignment of words with their respective timestamps and punctuation.
+  - Alignment of words with their corresponding timestamps and punctuation.
   - Generation of legible and synchronized subtitles with character and word limits per line.
 - **Enhanced Image Generation**:
-  - Generation of diversified prompts for image creation, using the complete subtitle context and previously generated prompts (when available) to ensure varied and creative visual outputs.
+  - Generation of diversified prompts for image creation, utilizing the full subtitle context and previously generated prompts (when available) to ensure varied and creative visual outputs.
   - Support for configuring the SANA model version via an environment variable.
-- **Final Video Assembly**: Composition of the final video using the generated audio, images, and subtitles, with animated transitions (including a slow zoom-in effect on images) and a resolution of 1080x1920.
+- **Final Video Assembly**: Composition of the final video using the generated audio, images, and subtitles, with animated transitions (including a zoom-in effect) and a resolution of 1080x1920.
 - **Relevant Images**: Improved selection of images to better illustrate the content.
-- **Visual Effects and Transitions**: Application of zoom effects, animations, and additional smooth cuts.
+- **Visual Effects and Transitions**: Application of zoom, animations, and additional smooth cuts.
 - **Complete Rendering**: Creation of the final video ready for publication.
-- **Multi-Language Support**: Ability to create content, narration, and subtitles in multiple languages.
+- **Multi-Language Support**: The ability to create content, narration, and subtitles in multiple languages.
-- **Process Logging**: Detailed logging of the entire video generation process – including the prompts generated for each image interval – stored in each video's output folder.
+- **Process Logging**: Storage of detailed logs of the entire process – including the prompts generated for each image interval – in each video’s output folder.

 ---

 ## **Planned Features**

-- **Background Music Integration**: Selection of royalty-free soundtracks to enrich the video.
+- **Background Music Integration**: Selection of local soundtracks to enhance the video.
-- **Advanced Video Editing Features**: Expansion of editing capabilities for more sophisticated functionalities.
+- **Advanced Video Editing Features**: Expansion of editing capabilities for more advanced functionalities.

 ---